LAB ALUMNI

 Project: Examining the impact of demineralization methods on the stable isotope composition of bone collagen

-Tess is currently a Ph.D.
+Currently a Ph.D.
 Candidate at McMaster University.

 TEAL Awards and Honours